samjaninf/OFN-User-Guide---Master/Register-and-create-your-profile.md

 3. You will need to confirm your email before you can continue.
 Check your inbox and click on the confirmation link.

-4. Login and return to /register.
+4. When you confirm your email you'll be redirected back to /register.
 Click the ‘Agree to Terms of Service’ box and click ‘Let’s Get Started!’

 5. Fill in your enterprise name and contact details

-6. Choose if you’re ‘a producer’ \(e.g. farmer, baker, etc\) or ‘not a producer’ \(We call non-producers hubs, which includes: a seller and/or distributor of food: coop, food hub, wholesaler etc.\).
+6. Choose if you are a ‘a producer’ \(e.g. farmer, baker, etc\) or ‘not a producer’ \(We call non-producers hubs, which includes: a seller and/or distributor of food: coop, food hub, wholesaler etc.\).

 7. Click the ‘create profile’ button.
 You'll receive a confirmation email when the profile is created.
 If you close the registration window now, you can continue to add information to your profile later.